 - 6.5.1 To facilitate compliance, electronic marketplace operators may charge and account for GST on all B2C remote services made by both local and overseas suppliers through the marketplace. - 6.5.2 In this regard, the supply of remote services will be deemed as two consecutive supplies the first being a supply of services from the supplier to the marketplace operator at the selling price to the consumer, and the second a supply of those services from the marketplace operator to the consumer.
 This way, the local GST-registered suppliers selling through such GST-registered marketplaces can claim input tax incurred in making these supplies. - 6.5.3 The deemed supply of services from the local supplier to the marketplace operator will be standard-rated if it is supplied to a local marketplace operator, and zero-rated if supplied to an overseas marketplace operator. - 6.5.4 Local GST-registered suppliers are required to report the deemed supply of services made to the marketplace operators in their GST returns.
 Likewise, local GST-registered marketplace operators are required to report the deemed supply of services from the local suppliers as their purchases.
-For administrative ease, the local supplier and marketplace operator may report its sales and purchases, respectively, on this deemed supply based on the

-- sales listings of the remote services supplied through the marketplace by the local supplier8. - 6.5.5 As for local non-GST registered suppliers, they are required to include the value of deemed supply of services made to marketplace operators when determining their GST registration liability. - 6.5.6 In order for electronic marketplace operators to account for GST on all remote services made by both local and overseas suppliers through their respective marketplaces, the operator must first seek approval from the Comptroller in writing. - 6.5.7 To prevent the incidence of double taxation, where both the supplier and electronic marketplace operator charge and account for GST on the same supply of remote services to the same end-customer, the marketplace operators must either: - (i) agree with the suppliers and inform them that the marketplace operators would be accounting for GST on the remote services made through the marketplace; or - (ii) maintain contractual agreements with the suppliers to reflect the updated GST obligations.
+For administrative ease, the local supplier and marketplace operator may report its sales and purchases, respectively, on this deemed supply based on the sales listings of the remote services supplied through the marketplace by the local supplier. - 6.5.5 As for local non-GST registered suppliers, they are required to include the value of deemed supply of services made to marketplace operators when determining their GST registration liability. - 6.5.6 In order for electronic marketplace operators to account for GST on all remote services made by both local and overseas suppliers through their respective marketplaces, the operator must first seek approval from the Comptroller in writing. - 6.5.7 To prevent the incidence of double taxation, where both the supplier and electronic marketplace operator charge and account for GST on the same supply of remote services to the same end-customer, the marketplace operators must either:

-8 Such sales listings are typically shared by the marketplace operator with their suppliers and must be in the format stated in IRAS' record keeping guidelines: Accessible at www.iras.gov.sg > GST > GST-registered businesses > Learning the basics > How to implement GST > Invoicing, Price Display and Record Keeping > Keeping Records
+&lt;sup>8 Such sales listings are typically shared by the marketplace operator with their suppliers and must be in the format stated in IRAS' record keeping guidelines: Accessible at www.iras.gov.sg > GST > GST-registered businesses > Learning the basics > How to implement GST > Invoicing, Price Display and Record Keeping > Keeping Records